andreashlarsen/Shape2SAS/README.md

 Updated and maintained by Andreas Haahr Larsen

 ## Notes
 Generally, the local Shape2SAS version has been built such that the repetition of the same flag from model dependent parameters will start a new model.
 Therefore, the different subunits associated with single model should all be written after the "--subunit_type" flag as well as their dimensions, displacement, polydispersity and so forth for their respective flag.
 The order of the subunits written in the "--subunit_type" flag for the model is important, as other parameters that are associated with each subunit in model should follow the same order.
-Likewise, when giving dimensions to a subunit, this should follow the order specified in table [3](#table3) at the "Dimensions" column.
+Likewise, when giving dimensions to a subunit, this should follow the order specified in the table of subunits.